PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter10/BigDataDL/Azure/azureDataLake_AllTasks.md

 >
 > **Note**: The task steps are considered intermediate to expert thus the instructions are highlevel making the task challenging.
 Try this challenge without using step-by-step instructions.
 AWS Documentation includes instructions if the challenge is to difficult.

-## Task 1: Develop AWS Lake Formation
+## Task 1: Develop Azure Data Lake

 1. Sign in to the [Azure Portal](https://portal.azure.com/)
 2.